-Selena Fox, a Wiccan priestess and founder of Circle Sanctuary, arranges flowers Sunday, May 20, 2007, in Barneveld, Wis., around a new grave maker with the Wiccan pentacle for Nevada National Guard Sgt.
+Selena Fox, a Wiccan priestess and founder of Circle Sanctuary, arranges flowers in Barneveld, Wisconsin, in 2007 around a new grave marker with the Wiccan pentacle for Nevada National Guard Sgt.
 Patrick Stewart who was killed in Afghanistan in 2005.
 The first-ever Memorial Day dedication of grave markers with the Wiccan pentacle on them was planned at a pagan cemetery after more than a decade of fighting the federal government for approval of the symbol.
-(AP Photo/Andy Manis, used with permission from The Associated Press.)
+(AP Photo/Andy Manis, used with permission from the Associated Press)

 Wicca is a minority Neo-Pagan religion of relatively recent origins, though many of the discrete practices have roots in multiple early civilizations.